-Clinical signs of systemic shock include rapid breathing and elevated heart rate with pale mucous membranes: gums, lips, or under the eyelids.
-The feet or ears may feel cold and your dog may vomit and shiver.
-As shock progresses most pets become quiet and unresponsive.
+Clinical signs of systemic shock include rapid breathing and elevated heart rate with pale mucous membranes (gums, lips, and under the eyelids).
+Your dog’s feet or ears may feel cold, and he may vomit or shiver.
+As shock progresses, most pets become quiet and unresponsive.

 What should I do if my dog is showing signs of shock?

-Keep the dog as quiet as possible and try to conserve heat by covering it with blankets, towels, or even newspapers.
-Follow the A, B, C's of first aid:
+Keep your dog as quiet as possible and try to conserve heat by covering him with blankets, towels, or even newspapers.
+Follow the A, B, and Cs of first aid:

 C Cardiac function